 In this session, we will begin to think about including young children with disabilities and their families in all early care and education programs-home-based, center-based, and family child care.
 The first step in including young children with disabilities and their families is having a vision of what inclusion will look like.

 We will look at some programs that include young children with disabilities and their families in early care and education programs.

-Before we get started, we'd like to get to know you and learn a little about you.
-Please share your name, your role, your program, and one word or idea that comes to mind when you think about Building Relationships with Families.
+Before we start, we'd like to get to know more about you and learn a little about you.
+Please share your name, your role, your program, and one word or idea that comes to mind when you think about including infants and toddlers with disabilities.
 Each participant has approximately 30 seconds.